reblox01/Portfolio/README.md

 ## 5. **Access the Application**:
 Once the application is running, you can access it in your web browser at `http://localhost:3000`.

-   # Note: Parallax Effect on Homepage enables after adding atleast 4 projects to your portfolio
+   # Note: Parallax Effect on Homepage enables after adding atleast more than 1 project to your portfolio

 ## Deploy on vercel